lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

     - `String`: The content is a generic UTF8 string.
     - `Address`: The content is an address.
     - `Keccak256`: The content is an keccak256 32 bytes hash.
-    - `HashedAssetURI`: The content is bytes containing the following format:
+    - `AssetURI`: The content is bytes containing the following format:
         - `bytes4(keccak256('hashFunctionName'))` + `bytes32(assetHash)` + `utf8ToHex('ipfs://QmQ2CN2VUdb5nVAz28R47aWP6BjDLPGNJaSBniBuZRs3Jt')`
         - Hash function types can be:
             - `keccak256('keccak256')` = `0xb7845733`